Frequently Asked Questions

 What vaccinations do you recommend?

-Beyond The Clouds reccomend consulting a travel doctor (worth shopping around and checking the prices) for vaccinations.
-Usually they will recommend hepatitis, typhoid, diphtheria/tetanus, polio booster and meningitis.
+Beyond The Clouds recommend consulting a travel doctor (worth shopping around and checking the prices) for vaccinations.
+Usually they will recommend shots for hepatitis, typhoid, diphtheria/tetanus, polio booster and meningitis.
 You may also be offered a series of rabies injections as there is rabies present in Ladakh.
 Please discuss this with your travel doctor.
 We strongly recommend staying away from all animals during the trip.
 Please note: It is your personal decision as to which vaccinations to take, and we cannot take responsibility for this.

 What do I do if I need medical care?